telerik/xamarin-forms-docs/nativecontrols/android/tabview/tab-view-overview.md

 ---
 title: Overview
-page_title: RadTabView Overview | Telerik UI for Android Documentation
+page_title: RadTabView Overview | Telerik UI for Xamarin.Android Documentation
 description: This article is a short description and summary of RadTabView.
 slug: android-tabview-overview
 tags: radtabview, overview, tabs